Etive-Mor/Open-IMO-CII-Calculator/README.md

 Grades are re-calculated annually.
 The boundaries of what is considered "good" is a moving target, described in [table 4](#table-4-annual-carbon-reduction-factors-z).
 This moving target is intended to encourage shipping firms to constantly improve the carbon intensity of their ships to 2030.

+The specification for this software can be found in [IMO's resolution MEPC.353(78)](https://wwwcdn.imo.org/localresources/en/KnowledgeCentre/IndexofIMOResolutions/MEPCDocuments/MEPC.353(78).pdf), adopted in June 2021.
+Additional references, summaries, & resolutions can be found in the [References \& datasets](#references--datasets) section.

 > [!NOTE]
-> The specification for this software can be found in [IMO's resolution MEPC.353(78)](https://wwwcdn.imo.org/localresources/en/KnowledgeCentre/IndexofIMOResolutions/MEPCDocuments/MEPC.353(78).pdf), adopted in June 2021.
-Additional references, summaries, & resolutions can be found in the [References \& datasets](#references--datasets) section.

-The software is provided as-is.
+> The repository code & software is provided as-is.
 While best-efforts are made to ensure its results are acurate inline with the IMO's CII specifications, the results it produces are _**estimates**_ and _**guidance**_.
 Results should not be considered proof of regulatory compliance.

 # Table of Contents